samira2135/samira2135/README.md

 --->
 Looking for a collaboration <3
 Wanna be ortodontics in future too; thanks°_°
-And intrested with travelling to LA TO CALIFORNIA ; BEVERLY HILLS , SANTA MONICA <3 I wish i could be there one day
+And intrested with travelling to LA TO CALIFORNIA ; BEVERLY HILLS , SANTA MONICA <3 I wish i could be there one day PEACE <3